anandanmol1010/Soya-Been-Disease-Detection/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.

-## License
-This project is licensed under the Apache License 2.0.
-See the LICENSE file for more details.

 ## Contact
-For any inquiries or support, please contact [Your Name] at [Your Email].
+For any inquiries or support, please contact Anmol Anand at anandanmol1010@gmail.com.